mingyr/eeg-dqn/README.md

 Currently only data of one subject are posted there, more in the following.

-Prerequisite of the code are as follows:
+Prerequisites of the code are as follows:
 <ul>
 <li>TensorFlow == 1.3 or 1.4, https://www.tensorflow.org/ </li>
 <li>TRFL, https://github.com/deepmind/trfl </li>